iai-callgrind/iai-callgrind/docs/src/regressions.md

 # Detecting Performance Regressions

-With Iai-Callgrind you can define limits for each callgrind/cachegrind event kind or dhat metric over which a performance regression can be assumed.
-Per default, Iai-Callgrind does not perform regression checks, and you have to opt-in with `Callgrind::soft_limits`, `Callgrind::hard_limits`, `Cachegrind::soft_limits`, ... at benchmark level in `LibraryBenchmarkConfig::tool` or `BinaryBenchmarkConfig::tool` or at a more
+With Gungraun you can define limits for each callgrind/cachegrind event kind or dhat metric over which a performance regression can be assumed.
+Per default, Gungraun does not perform regression checks, and you have to opt-in with `Callgrind::soft_limits`, `Callgrind::hard_limits`, `Cachegrind::soft_limits`, ... at benchmark level in `LibraryBenchmarkConfig::tool` or `BinaryBenchmarkConfig::tool` or at a more